Albert Wesker: Voice-over and live-action actors

 Wesker has been voiced by several actors, including D. C. Douglas.

 Wesker was originally voiced by Pablo Kuntz, who said that Capcom's staff gave him limited direction and that he did not fully understand the game's plot at the time of recording.
 He later reflected on his performance, stating: "I know the acting was slightly over-the-top, but you know, the more we played RE1, the more the voices seemed to harmonize with everything the gameplay offered".
-He was also surprised at the character's popularity among fans, commenting that it was "a wonderful experience" to voice him.
+Being largely unaware of the following his performance gained over the years, he was also surprised at the character's popularity among fans, commenting that it was "a wonderful experience" to voice him.

 Peter Jessop voiced the character in the 2002 remake of Resident Evil and a recreational arcade game released solely in Japan.
 Wesker was next voiced by Richard Waugh in Resident Evil – Code: Veronica.
 His performance of Wesker was influenced by George Sanders, particularly his role as Shere Khan in The Jungle Book.
 He wanted to give the character a "precise and inhuman" speech pattern by speaking with a "military-type" tone and never using contractions.
 He reprised his role in Wesker's Report, a fictional documentary detailing Wesker's backstory, as well as Resident Evil Zero and Resident Evil 4.
 He also provided voice recordings in Resident Evil: The Umbrella Chronicles, but they were replaced by D. C. Douglas's recordings before launch.

 Douglas then voiced Wesker in Resident Evil: The Umbrella Chronicles, Resident Evil 5, Resident Evil: The Darkside Chronicles, Resident Evil: The Mercenaries 3D, Resident Evil Zero HD Remaster, Resident Evil: Revelations 2, Umbrella Corps, Marvel vs. Capcom 3: Fate of Two Worlds, and Ultimate Marvel vs. Capcom 3.